Do you have management staff, or do you have effective leadership in your business?

 It’s clear that poor leadership inevitably creates a poor culture, but how does this impact reality?

-What is the ultimate cost of allowing these conditions to persist?
+Harv urges you to consider what the ultimate cost of allowing these conditions to persist is…

 Leaving leadership issues unaddressed, creates a variety of problems which spiral out of control.